brandcm/AADR_Proxy_Variants/README.md

 - The scripts directory contains all scripts used in the analysis for data generation, analysis, and visualization.

+- The dash app that allows users to quickly identify ancient genotyped variants linked to a variant of interest will be linked here.

 Do not hesitate to reach out with questions or comments on any aspect of this work: colin.brand@ucsf.edu and tony@capralab.org.